scenarioo/scenarioo-js/README.md

 Run your protractor tests (e.g. as explained in [Examples Readme](/example/readme.md)) to run the tests and generate scenarioo documentation data.
 This documentation can then be browsed by using the [Scenarioo Viewer Webapp](https://github.com/scenarioo/scenarioo).

-## ScenaeriooJS API Documentation

-You can run `$ gulp docu` in order to create a browseable JSDoc API documentation of ScenariooJS.

 ## Migration Guide